📹️ How (And Why) To Recycle Your Evergreen Content

 How Does Evergreen Recycling Work?

-Once an Evergreen post gets published, it gets copied and added to the bottom of the Queue - so it will be re-posted once you go through the remaining posts in the Queue for that Category and Social Profile combination, the Evergreen post will reach the top of the Queue again and get re-posted.
+Once an Evergreen post gets published, it gets added back to the bottom of the Queue - so once you go through the remaining posts in the Queue for that Category and Social Profile combination, the Evergreen post will reach the top of the Queue again and get re-posted.

-As an example, you create a Category called ' Inspiration' and set up a Timeslot for 12:30 pm on Wednesdays to post from it.
+As an example, you create a Category called Spring Inspiration and set up a Timeslot for 1:00 PM on Mondays to post from it.

 If you then add four articles to Inspiration, SmarterQueue will publish Post #1 first.

 After Post #1 is published, it will be placed at the bottom of your Queue, to be posted again once the other three posts have been published.

 So if all of the posts in your Queue are marked as Evergreen posts, you’ll continually have posts added to the bottom of your Queue after they’re published, so you’ll never run out of posts.